- Several checking and savings options

 - Zions Bank offers checking accounts; savings accounts, including money market accounts and CDs; credit cards; personal, auto, student and home loans; private banking and wealth planning; and business banking.

 - Who is the CEO of Zions Bank?

-- Scott Anderson is president and CEO of Zions Bank.
+- A. Scott Anderson is president and CEO of Zions Bank.

-Rates are subject to change.
-Information on accounts is accurate as of Jan.
-13, 2022.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Dec.
+15, 2022.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.

 To discover the Best Regional Banks, GOBankingRates looked at the top regional institutions (excluding credit unions, online banks and neobanks) with under $100 billion in total assets.
 To determine rankings, GOBankingRates looked at the following factors: (1) checking product minimum deposit; (2) monthly checking fee ratio (percentage based on the minimum to avoid the fee compared to the monthly fee itself); (3) savings product minimum deposit; (4) savings product APY; (5) Bauer rating (out of 5 stars); (6) products/services offered (auto loans, mortgage loans, credit cards, investment services and insurance); and (7) the average mobile app rating between the Android and Apple app stores.
 All factors were then scored and combined, with the lowest score being best.
 Factors (1) and (3) were weighted 0.5 times, factor (4) was weighted 2.5 times, and factor (6) was weighted 1.5 times.